alphaguy4/Design-Patterns/src/com/design/pattern/strategy/README.md

 # Strategy Pattern

-If defines a family of algorithms and encapsulate each one and make them interchangeable.
+It defines a family of algorithms and encapsulate each one and make them interchangeable.
 Strategy lets algorithm vary independently from the clients that uses it.

 ## Notes on applying strategy pattern